FrauleinGela/movies-api-csharp/README.md

 # movies-api-csharp
 This project stores movies in memory and offers endpoints to search movies by title, country, language.

+## TODO
+ * Create Booking Model
+ * Create endpoint to check if a movie is booked (Booking) => Find movie in booking
+ * Check a movie if its booked by a user
+ * Add login = > If login succeeds then store the token in the local storage, a token that is returned from the Api created with a JwtSecurityToken)

 ## ASP.NET Core
 ASP.NET Core is an open-source and cross-platform framework for building modern cloud based internet connected applications, such as web apps, IoT apps and mobile backends.
 ASP.NET Core apps run on .NET Core, a free, cross-platform and open-source application runtime.
 It was architected to provide an optimized development framework for apps that are deployed to the cloud or run on-premises.
 It consists of modular components with minimal overhead, so you retain flexibility while constructing your solutions.
 You can develop and run your ASP.NET Core apps cross-platform on Windows, Mac and Linux.
 Learn more about ASP.NET Core.